sage-code/maj/case.md

 once the language is stabilized it can be usable for:

 * for making video games,
-* for making movies with aliens that do not speak Earth,
+* for making fantastic movies,
-* for chat with friends that do not speak English,
+* for chat with friends,
-* for teaching other languages, science or other skills,
-* for storing world knowledge and wisdom,
+* for storing knowledge and wisdom,
-* for making translation between languages,
 * for making computer thinking AI.

 the last use-case is actually the most valuable of all. we think usually in a language. it takes decades to master a language until you can use it to make rational thinking. having an efficient language will enable you to think better when making AI for computers.